On thin local sets of the Gaussian free field: Small sets are thin (proof of (1) )

-\begin{proof} Let us first note that if the upper Minkowski dimension $\delta (A)$ of $A$ is strictly smaller than $d-2$, then $A$ is polar, so that Lemma \ref{polar} implies that $\Gamma_A=0$, and that $A$ is thin local set.
+\begin{proof} Let us first note that if the upper Minkowski dimension $\delta (A)$ of $A$ is strictly smaller than $d-2$, then $A$ is polar, so that Lemma \ref{polar} implies that $\Gamma_A=0$, and thus $A$ is a thin local set.